tweedegolf/rust-training/slides/C-advanced-rust.md

 ::right::

 Only data carried over await points are kept.
-This statemachine would roughly look like:
+This state machine would roughly look like:

 ```rust
 enum AnonymousFuture {